Academy

 Details

-• Exchange with European partner organizations & mentors
+• Exchange with European partner organisations and mentors

 • The Academy connects young talents with leading players to develop innovative ideas for the future of Europe.